-Howard D. McMillan Middle School will improve its ranking of the State of Florida Return of Investment (ROI) index publication from the 76 percentile in 2004 to the 78 percentile on the next publication of the index.
+Howard D. McMillan Middle School will improve its ranking of the State of Florida Return of Investment (ROI) index publication by one percentile on the next publication of the index.

 The surrounding community includes single-family homes, townhouses, and rental units.
 The socioeconomic level of the community is that of a middle class community.
-Sixty percent of our students receive free or reduced breakfast/lunch.
+Sixty-six percent of our students receive free or reduced breakfast/lunch.
 Approximately 61% of our student population is new to Miami-Dade County Public Schools with a mobility index of 19%.
-Student percent of daily attendance is on an average 95.8% with approximately .8% of the student population grades six through eight not promoted.
+Student percent of daily attendance is on an average 95% with approximately 1% of the student population grades six through eight not promoted.

-There are 78 classroom teachers, one principal, four assistant principals, five counselors, a media specialist, a computer specialist, a microsystems technician, nine full-time secretaries, six full-time security monitors, ten full-time custodians, and nine paraprofessionals.
-Approximately 45% of our classroom teachers hold advanced degrees.
+There are 70 classroom teachers, one principal, four assistant principals, four counselors, a media specialist, a computer specialist, a microsystems technician, eight full-time secretaries, six full-time security monitors, ten full-time custodians, and twelve paraprofessionals.
+Approximately 35% of our classroom teachers hold advanced degrees.
 The average years of teaching service in the state of Florida is nine years.
-In addition, there are five beginning teachers new to the career field.
-Currently, four teachers are seeking the National Board Certification through the National Board of Professional Teaching Standards (NBPTS), and one teacher received National Board Certification.
-In addition, there are five instructional staff members seeking an administrative degree and are being mentored by the administrative team.
+Currently, three teachers are seeking the National Board Certification through the National Board of Professional Teaching Standards (NBPTS), and one teacher received National Board Certification.
+In addition, there are three instructional staff members who have completed an administrative degree and are being mentored by the administrative team.
 A few of our non-instructional staff are currently enrolled in courses to enhance their personal and professional growth.
 We are a diverse staff and staffing needs are determined based on the school's staffing allocations, and positions are filled based on district procedures for hiring.